SATHEESH919/Git-Learnings/README.md

 # Git-Learnings
 <br>
-This repository tracks my progress in learning Git through a series of tutorials from a YouTube channel called apna college.
+This repository tracks my (Satheesh Gorla) progress in learning Git through a series of tutorials from a YouTube channel called apna college.